 - All children will have their work marked.
-This may take the form of self-marking, peer marking or teacher marking. - ➤ Where answers are either right or wrong, children can mark their own work using pink or green pens with the teacher leading the answers and processes involved. - ➤ Next Step Challenges - When appropriate (approximately every other lesson), next step challenges will be set for the children.
-This will be indicated by a stamp. - These may be written in books, printed on labels or displayed on whiteboards for children to copy. - The children will be provided with sufficient time to complete these either at the start of the next lesson. - Next step challenges should consist of a question designed to either secure understanding of a scientific concept, such as "What do red blood cells carry around the body?" or help the child to develop their
+This may take the form of self-marking, peer marking or teacher marking. - Where answers are either right or wrong, children can mark their own work using pink or green pens with the teacher leading the answers and processes involved. - ➤ Next Step Challenges - When appropriate (approximately every other lesson), next step challenges will be set for the children. - These may be written in books, printed on labels or displayed on whiteboards for children to copy. - The children will be provided with sufficient time to complete these either at the start of the next lesson. - Next step challenges should consist of a question designed to either secure understanding of a scientific concept, such as "What do red blood cells carry around the body?" or help the child to develop their understanding further, such as "Why are the red blood cells so important?".

-- understanding further, such as "Why are the red blood cells so important?". - ➤ Twice each term, children should carry out an extended scientific investigation and record their findings in a manner appropriate to their year group.
+- Exit questions will be asked at the end of each science lesson to assess understanding. - ➤ Twice each term, children should carry out an extended scientific investigation and record their findings in a manner appropriate to their year group.
 This should be read through by the teacher and marked, to include the following: - Underlining of any incorrect spellings, either common words the children should know, or scientific terminology linked with the topic area. - Feedback should be provided to comment on the child's application of scientific skills.
-This may take the form of two stars and a wish or it could be verbal in which case a verbal feedback stamp will be used.
+This may take the form of two stars and a wish or it could be verbal in which case verbal feedback stamp will be indicated.